katieseo1/iSpend/README.md

 * Libraries such as D3 chart, Bootstrap, dataTables and Passport.js are used for data visualization, advanced css element, sortable column and user authentication.
 * The web application is fully responsive for both mobile and desktop.
-* Using Mocha and Chai javaScript test framework,the app is fully unit tested on the front and backend.
+* Using Mocha and Chai javaScript test framework, the app is fully unit tested on the front and backend.
 * The app is deployed on the Amazon EC2 instances.

 ## Setting up a project